nejati92/wallet-api/README.md

   | notebook_hardcover_red | Red Book | | | 19.99 |
   | notebook_hardcover_blue | Blue Book | | | 18.99 |

   - The first row on the table will allow the user to get all the customers orders.
-The id here represents the customerId and the sortKey represent the orderRef
+The id here represents the customerId and the sortKey represent the orderRef.

   - The second and the third rows on the table are the orders placed.
 Here the id represents orderRef and the sortKey represents the productId.